danbz/aesthetic-programming/7-VocableCode/Readme.md

 		queerRights.push(new notNew(queers[WhoIsQueer].myStatement));
 }
 ```
-*Sketch 2.1: Snippets of Vocable Code on Conditional Structure I*
+*Figure 3.1: Snippets of Vocable Code on Conditional Structure I*

 The first one has used the relational operator called **OR** (||) to check against the two conditions.
 If anyone is true then the program will execute the next two lines of code.
 But of course there is a case where two conditions are not met, and in that case the `else` is used for this situation.
 This block of code is to determine which new text object should be selected for display as each person can only hold two vocal/textual statements, and some might have given one voice only.
 As such, some checking logics need to implement to display the text.